 Instructions

-- Beat with the whisk attachment on medium speed until the mixture thickens slightly.
+- Beat with a whisk, and hand mixer or the balloon whip attachment on medium speed just until stiff peaks form.
+Don’t over whip the cream

 Notes